Article

 Responding quickly to virus outbreaks

-It is important that LCT can respond quickly to new virus outbreaks and test their pigs.
+It is important that LCT can respond quickly to new outbreaks and test their pigs.
 For example, the H1N1 flu virus epidemic started in April 2009.
 It was initially called swine flu because of the similarity of the virus to pig flu viruses, but it spread from human to human, not from pig to human.
 Once LCT had tested and confirmed their pig herd was free of the virus, they were able to continue their research.

 Find out more about virus strains and the H1N1 flu virus in this article.